pettazz/nwrau/_posts/2015-06-01-accommodations.md

 The Quality Inn includes free wifi throughout the hotel, and pool.

 For the weekend of the wedding, we've received a discounted rate of $119.95 plus tax per room.
-To receive the discounted, group rate, you must book a room/suite prior to August 12, 2016.
+To receive the discounted, group rate, you must book a room/suite prior to August 12, 2016. **There is no minimum stay required.**

 Available rooms are double queen (2 queen beds).